-JAPANESE NAVY UNDERGROUND HEADQUARTERS

-Members of the Japanese Navy Corps of Engineers, Yamane Division dug a tunnel complex for the Navy's Okinawa Headquarters bunker in 1944.
+JAPANESE NAVY UNDERGROUND HEADQUARTERS Members of the Japanese Navy Corps of Engineers, Yamane Division dug a tunnel complex for the Navy's Okinawa Headquarters bunker in 1944.
 The semi-circular tunnels hardened by posts and concrete were 450 meter in length at that time.
 They served as underground headquarters to endure the American bombardment and long drawn out fighting and could sustain 4000 soldiers.
 After the war, tunnels remained untouched for many years.
-The remains of those who died were collected and a part of 300 meters was restored around the commander's room and opened to the public in March 1970 by the Tourism Development Board.
+The remains of those who died were collected and a 300-meter, portion centered on the commander's office was renovated and opened to the public in March 1970 by the Tourism Development Board.

-These 1000 origami (paper craft) cranes were created to represent grief and pray for world peace for those indivduals that lost their lives during the war.
+These 1000 origami (paper craft) cranes were created to represent grief and pray for world peace for those individuals that lost their lives during the war.

-The FORMER JAPANESE NAVY UNDERGROUND HEADQUARTERS The Underground tells the tragedy of war and value of peace.
+The FORMER JAPANESE NAVY UNDERGROUND HEADQUARTERS The Underground talks!
+The tragedy of war and value of peace.
 The Former Japanese Navy Underground Headquarters is located where Rear Admiral Ota and his men desperately fought to the end on June 13, 1945.
 You can view the commanding officer's room and the operations room as it was during the battle.
 Also, the tunnels, which were constructed utilizing hoes and picks, still exist in their original condition.